 - Non-essential movement: As far as wastes go, motion refers to any unnecessary movement of equipment, people, or machinery.
 This may include walking, lifting, reaching, bending, stretching that all add up to time or extra energy wasted.
 When you involve frontline workers and use Quality Circles, those individuals who work on the production line every day should be able to identify areas in their work that if improved, would cut down on non-essential movement.

-- Non-utilized talent: While not acknowledged by the Toyota Production System, non-utilized talent, or the waste of human talent, has been an addition to the lists of wastes, changing the 7 Wastes of Lean to the 8 Wastes of Lean.
+- Non-utilized talent: While not acknowledged by the Toyota Production System, non-utilized talent, or the waste of human talent, has been an addition to the lists of wastes, changing the 7 Wastes of Lean (TIMWOOD) to the 8 Wastes of Lean.
 This waste results from management not utilizing expertise, experience, and skill.
 It can ultimately develop into inefficient and stale manufacturing processes.
 Instead, workplaces that practice Kaizen emphasize the importance on teamwork and involvement from all departments.

 Overall, eliminating any type of waste is going to improve overall productivity in the workplace.
 Kaizen may not produce dramatic instant results, it does facilitate an environment that encourages and allows continuous improvement.
 Including frontline workers, involving managers, and identifying small improvements to reduce waste can be extremely beneficial to an organization.

 - Is Kaizen the same as Lean?